akish99/ShopIT/README.md

-# ShopIT — By Pseudo Coders
+# ShopIT — By Pseuduo Coders

 **ShopIT** is a modern e-commerce website focused on selling electronic accessories such as keyboards, mice, headphones, and more.
-Built for the Webathon by our team *Pseudo Coders*, this project demonstrates the integration of multiple frontend features into a cohesive, responsive, and animated shopping experience.
+Built for the Webathon by our team *Pseuduo Coders*, this project demonstrates the integration of multiple frontend features into a cohesive, responsive, and animated shopping experience.

 ---